TrustEsosa12/alx-low_level_programming/0x00-hello_world/README.md

- a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19
+ a C program that prints the size of various types on the computer